Sokos6/Code-Frequency-Nx/README.md

 npx nx e2e bluelands-e2e

+Nx allows us to examine the dependency graph of our workspace with the nx dep-graph command

 ## Adding capabilities to your workspace

 Nx supports many plugins which add capabilities for developing different types of applications and different tools.